-- Hold, or be close to completion of, a relevant PhD/DPhil, together with relevant experience. - Experience in experimental embryology and confocal microscopy. - Ability to manage own academic research and associated activities. - Previous experience of contributing to publications/presentations. - Ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.
+- Hold, or be close to completion of, a relevant PhD/DPhil in a field such as evolutionary biology and genomics, infectious disease epidemiology, biostatistics, mathematical biology, or other quantitative fields together with relevant experience. - Possess sufficient specialist knowledge in phylogenetics, population genetics theory, analysis of sequence data, and models for sequence evolution. - Proficiency with at least one statistical programming language (R, Python, Mathematica, or Julia). - Ability to manage own academic research and associated activities. - Strong track record of contributing to publications and presentations.

+- Track record of developing and sharing analytical methods for general use. - Strong ability to contribute ideas for new research projects and research income generation. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.